gobeyondidentity/bi-cli/docs/CommandLineHelp.md

 ## `bi onelogin`

-Commands related to OneLogin
+Commands solely for fast migration off of OneLogin

 **Usage:** `bi onelogin <COMMAND>`

 ###### **Subcommands:**

-* `setup` — Setup allows you to provision a Onelogin tenant to be used for subsequent commands
-* `fast-migrate` — Automatically populates Beyond Identities SSO with all of your OneLogin applications.
-Additionally, it will automatically assign all of your Beyond Identity users to the correct application based on assignments in OneLogin.
-Note that each tile you see in Beyond Identity will be an opaque redirect to OneLogin
+* `fast-migrate` — Automatically migrate all OneLogin applications to Beyond Identity SSO and assign users based on existing OneLogin assignments.
+Each application tile in Beyond Identity will act as an opaque redirect to Onelogin

-## `bi onelogin setup`

-Setup allows you to provision a Onelogin tenant to be used for subsequent commands

-**Usage:** `bi onelogin setup [OPTIONS] --domain <DOMAIN> --client-id <CLIENT_ID> --client-secret <CLIENT_SECRET>`

-###### **Options:**

-* `--domain <DOMAIN>` — Onelogin domain
-* `--client-id <CLIENT_ID>` — Onelogin client id
-* `--client-secret <CLIENT_SECRET>` — Onelogin client secret
-* `--force` — Flag to allow force reconfiguration

 ## `bi onelogin fast-migrate`

-Automatically populates Beyond Identities SSO with all of your OneLogin applications.
-Additionally, it will automatically assign all of your Beyond Identity users to the correct application based on assignments in OneLogin.
-Note that each tile you see in Beyond Identity will be an opaque redirect to OneLogin
+Automatically migrate all OneLogin applications to Beyond Identity SSO and assign users based on existing OneLogin assignments.
+Each application tile in Beyond Identity will act as an opaque redirect to Onelogin

 **Usage:** `bi onelogin fast-migrate`